+The overall computational complexity of this algorithm is bounded by $O(Nn^4)$ bit operations, where $O(Nn^3)$ is due to the simulation of $\bar{\calB}^\dagger$ which contains $O(N)$ Clifford operations, and the factor of $n$ is because the Clifford circuit simulation is repeated for every point of the affine basis. }

-\textit{Acknowledgements---}We thank the useful discussions with Qingyue Zhang, Zhou You, and Feng Xu.
-D.Q.$\&$Y.Z. acknowledge the support from the Innovation Program for Quantum Science and Technology Grant Nos.~2024ZD0301900 and 2021ZD0302000, the National Natural Science Foundation of China (NSFC) Grant No.~12205048 and 12575012, the Shanghai Science and Technology Innovation Action Plan Grant No.~24LZ1400200, Shanghai Pilot Program for Basic Research - Fudan University 21TQ1400100 (25TQ003), and the start-up funding of Fudan University.
+\textit{Acknowledgements---}We thank Qingyue Zhang, Zhou You, and Feng Xu for useful discussions.
+D.Q.$\&$Y.Z. acknowledge the support from the Innovation Program for Quantum Science and Technology Grant Nos.~2024ZD0301900 and 2021ZD0302000, the National Natural Science Foundation of China (NSFC) Grant Nos.~12205048 and 12575012, the Shanghai Science and Technology Innovation Action Plan Grant No.~24LZ1400200, Shanghai Pilot Program for Basic Research - Fudan University 21TQ1400100 (25TQ003), and the start-up funding of Fudan University.
 Y.L. is supported by the National Natural Science Foundation of China (Grant Nos.
 12225507, 12088101) and NSAF (Grant No. U1930403).